How to Apply Heat Transfer Vinyl to T-ShirtsBy ShirtSpace | Aug 23, 2019 | Updated May 16, 2022

 This is the fun part, as heat transfer vinyl offers plenty of opportunities for creativity when creating your design.

-It’s important to remember that you must use your editing software to “flip” the image before printing.
-If you don’t, the transfer will be the mirror image of what you wanted: not a big problem if you’re printing snowflakes, but a disaster if you’ve included letters in your design.
+It’s essential to remember that you must use your editing software to “flip” the image before printing.
+If you don’t, the transfer will be the mirror image of what you wanted: not a big problem if you’re printing snowflakes, but a disaster if you are working with iron on vinyl letters because you’ve included words in your design.
+Or vinyl iron on decals for a brands' logo.
 So remember, always flip or reverse the image before printing!

-Prewash any shirt you’re going to use with vinyl transfers.
-If you don’t, the finished shirt may shrink when washed, pulling at the vinyl edges, and creating an unsightly look- and an uncomfortable shirt!
+Pre-wash any shirt you’re going to use with vinyl transfers.
+If you don’t, the finished iron vinyl on shirt may shrink when washed, pulling at the vinyl edges, and creating an unsightly look- and an uncomfortable shirt!

 Assuming you will be using a plotter, make sure to refer to the plotter’s cutting settings, as well the instructions provided by the manufacturer of your vinyl.
 This is very important and will save you many headaches throughout the process.